-- Wait for the tax bill and appeal it (file a reclamation).
-That will be explained on the tax bill : you six months.
+- Wait for the tax bill and appeal it (file a “reclamation” (i.e. an internal appeal with the Belgian tax authorities).
+That will be explained on the tax bill : you have six months.
 It is important that you ask the Conseiller Général to instruct the tax collection office not to collect the tax.
-If you have not agreed with the tax, the entire tax is contested, and it cannot be collected.
+If you have not agreed with the tax authorities, the entire tax is contested, and the tax cannot be collected.

 If you file an income tax return or if you agree with their figures, the tax or part of the tax is not contested and it can be collected, e.g. by withholding it from your Belgian State pension.

 In the best outcome, you will not pay tax in Belgium but in the United Kingdom, no harm done.
 In the worst case, tax will be due in Belgium and you can pay that off with the tax HMRC will pay you back.

 You just have to keep in mind that Belgium charges 4% interest per year for late payment, even upon appeal.
 If you have the money to pay the tax, you will receive interest at a paltry 2%.
 One rule for the taxman, another for the taxpayer …